-Besides, there are many proven health benefits of caffeine, especially when the source is naturally caffeinated drinks like coffee, matcha, and yerba mate.
+Besides, there are many proven health benefits of caffeine, especially when the source is a naturally caffeinated drink like coffee, tea, or yerba mate.

 It may even help you live longer.

-It increases dopamine, the neurotransmitter that makes you motivated and productive.
-(13)
+Caffeine increases dopamine, the neurotransmitter that makes you motivated and productive.

-It also increases acetylcholine, the brain chemical responsible for memory and learning.
-(14)
+It also increases acetylcholine, the brain chemical most associated with memory and learning.

 But do these benefits make up for the downside of caffeine?

-Let’s take a closer look at the side effects of caffeine to see if it’s a good trade-off.
+Let’s take a closer look at the side effects of caffeine to see if there’s a good trade-off.

 Side Effects of Regular Caffeine Consumption

-Caffeine raises your levels of the stress hormones cortisol and epinephrine, making you feel more stressed out, irritable and anxious.
-(15)
+Caffeine raises your levels of the stress hormones cortisol and epinephrine, making you feel more stressed out, irritable, and anxious.

 Caffeine can cause a racing heart and palpitations.